turgeonmaxime/f19-stat4690/content/_index.md

 ## Textbook

 *Applied Multivariate Statistical Analysis* (6<sup>th</sup> ed.) by R. A. Johnson and D. W. Wichern, Prentice Hall, 2007.

 The textbook is not required but strongly recommended.
 A hard-copy will be available on course reserve.

 ## Assessments

+The assessments for this course include:

+  - Two (2) assignments;
+  - One (1) midterm test;
+  - One (1) final project, which includes a written report and an oral presentation.

+In particular, there is **no final exam**.

 # Outline of Topics